storj/docs/app/(docs)/object-mount/linux/page.md

 # Linux Installation and Usage

-This section contains everything you need to install and use **Object Mount** on Linux.
+This section contains everything you need to understand, install and use **Object Mount** on a Linux machine.

 Whether you’re setting up for creative workflows, remote storage access, or team-based collaboration, these pages will walk you through installation, setup, and day-to-day use.

-## OS Version Differences
+## Object Mount: OS Version Differences

 Storj’s **Object Mount for Linux** retains much of its original look and feel from its **cunoFS** heritage.

-You will encounter many `cunu`-related commands, settings, and custom variables through your configuration and daily use of Object Mount for Linux.
+You will encounter many `cunu`-related commands, settings, and custom variables throughout your configuration and daily use of Object Mount for Linux.

-This is in contrast to the Graphical User Interface (GUI) experience Object Mount presents to Windows and macOS.
+This is in contrast to the Graphical User Interface (GUI) experience that Object Mount presents to Windows and macOS users.

 Other OS differences include: